rumca-js/RSS-Link-Database-2022/2022/10/2022-10-06/https.www.theverge.comrssindex.xml_entries.md

-# Source The Verge, Source URL:https://www.theverge.com/rss/index.xml
+# Source The Verge, Source URL:https://www.theverge.com/rss/index.xml, Source language: en-US

 ## How the Pixel, Apple, and Galaxy watches compare on paper
  - [https://www.theverge.com/2022/10/6/23391189/pixel-apple-samsung-galaxy-watch-comparison-specs-fitness](https://www.theverge.com/2022/10/6/23391189/pixel-apple-samsung-galaxy-watch-comparison-specs-fitness)
  - RSS feed: https://www.theverge.com/rss/index.xml
  - date published: 2022-10-06 23:15:28+00:00
- - tags: None

 <figure>
       <img alt="All four colors of the Google Pixel Watch, hanging on a watch stand, sitting atop a wood table.
 The watch colors from left to right are black with a black band, silver with a dark gray band, gold with a light gray band, and silver with a white band." src="https://cdn.vox-cdn.com/thumbor/AqzoaqVwy_oYLbxaavv-qGxa7j0=/0x0:2040x1360/1310x873/cdn.vox-cdn.com/uploads/chorus_image/image/71463927/226324_Google_event_hands_on_vpavic_0033.0.jpg" />